willhains/fig/README.md

 - You need to configure your app for multiple environments, deployment sites, or whatever; and you don't want those details to clutter up your app's business logic.
 - You've tried dependency injection frameworks for these things, but it was too heavy-handed for simple config properties.
 - You have a large number of config properties, and you want to keep them organised.
+- You need non-Latin characters in config values, but `Properties` can't do UTF-8 encoding.

 ## Read Config Values